carloshellin/FlashPunk/_posts/2001-01-02-keyboard-and-mouse-input.md

 }
 {% endhighlight %}

-Input’s [check()][5] function will return true if the specified key is held down on the corresponding frame of that update, otherwise it will return false.
+Input's [check()][5] function will return true if the specified key is held down on the corresponding frame of that update, otherwise it will return false.

 Specific key states